-The proposal would not interfere with the movement of agricultural or forest products on streets in the area because no agricultural or working forest lands are located within the vicinity of the project site.
+The proposal would not interfere with the movement of agricultural or forest products on streets in the area because none are located near the project site.

 h.
 Proposed measures to reduce or control transportation impacts, if any:

 The proposed project would not result in significant adverse impacts to traffic or parking within the study area.
 Based on the analyses presented in the referenced Transportation Technical Report, the project would not result in significant adverse impacts to traffic or parking within the study area.
 It is recommended that the District, Jane Addams Middle School, and Nathan Hale High School ensure that the off-street parking lots are open and available for users during all times that the field is scheduled for use.
 No other mitigation would be required to accommodate the project.